RonaldsonBellande/RonaldsonBellande/README.md

 ## 📫 Repository Names

-ROS --> 99% research and projects are private
+ROS --> 100% research and projects are private

-ML --> 90% of research and projects are private
+ML --> 100% of research and projects are private

-AI --> 90% of research and projects are private
+AI --> 100% of research and projects are private

-RL --> 90% of research and projects are private
+RL --> 100% of research and projects are private

 Algo -- 100% of research and project are private

-Anything inportant and research related are not online
+Everything is private
 ## 📫 Research & Projects:

 <!-- Table Starts Here -->